kintoandar/shell_scripts/README.md

 ### iptables.sh
 Easy to use [IPTables](https://blog.kintoandar.com/2012/01/attack-detection-and-notification-with.html) template.

-📝Check out the [blogpost](https://blog.kintoandar.com/2012/01/attack-detection-and-notification-with.html) about it.
+📝 Check out the [blogpost](https://blog.kintoandar.com/2012/01/attack-detection-and-notification-with.html) about it.

 ### vmware-vmrc.sh
 Fix for the [VMWare console](https://blog.kintoandar.com/2011/06/gnome-3-vmware-console-with-vmware-vmrc.html) client bug.

-📝Check out the [blogpost](https://blog.kintoandar.com/2011/06/gnome-3-vmware-console-with-vmware-vmrc.html) about it.
+📝 Check out the [blogpost](https://blog.kintoandar.com/2011/06/gnome-3-vmware-console-with-vmware-vmrc.html) about it.

 ### vpn_ssh.sh
 Establish a VPN using `ssh` and `pppd`.